LoganShurtliff/CanvasAuthDemoWASM/AzureSetup.md

 	A. Open a new Azure Command Line

-	B. Run `code .` to open a new file editor
+	B. Run `code .` to open a new file editor (Replace "." with the file name of the file you want to create)

 	C. In a new file create `role-definition-rw.json` (see below)